 # Azure DevOps Integration

 Connecting [Azure DevOps](https://azure.microsoft.com/en-gb/products/devops) to ilert helps your team turn critical DevOps signals into actionable alerts.
-With service hooks, you can trigger ilert alerts from events like work item changes, code pushes, builds, and releases – reducing MTTA by notifying the right on-call responders instantly.&#x20;
+With service hooks, you can trigger ilert alerts from events like work item changes, code pushes, builds, and releases – reducing MTTA by notifying the right on-call responders instantly.

-## In ilert: Create a Azure DevOps alert source&#x20;
+## In ilert: Create a Azure DevOps alert source

 1. Go to **Alert sources** -> **Alert sources** and click **Create new alert source**.

-<figure><img src="https://3394882078-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2F-M76ygPnS4HUcFSX8ulm%2Fuploads%2FjX0cS4q7woTXKajZmc1W%2FScreenshot%202023-08-28%20at%2010.21.10.png?alt=media&#x26;token=8ef3666b-84eb-4b51-abee-f07303313941" alt=""><figcaption></figcaption></figure>
+<figure><img src="/files/rmL9OoRxcWnDwcJZQm4Y" alt=""><figcaption></figcaption></figure>

-<figure><img src="https://3394882078-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2F-M76ygPnS4HUcFSX8ulm%2Fuploads%2FlXzQlJpaTFSR49AZk0xA%2FScreenshot%202023-08-28%20at%2010.24.23.png?alt=media&#x26;token=cffeacb4-57b9-47d4-827d-b0f6b1afd914" alt=""><figcaption></figcaption></figure>
+<figure><img src="/files/1WoRRYB5U40PbeMJ7Hit" alt=""><figcaption></figcaption></figure>

 3. Give your alert source a name, optionally assign teams, and click **Next**.